lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 Monks shouldn’t be political, they say.

-Like as not, monks who say that have a framed photo of the Thai king and queen elevated near their shrine.
+Like as not, monks who say that have a framed photo of the king and queen elevated near their shrine.
 Not quite worshiped, exactly.
-But when they speak of Thai royalty they say things like, “those great beings from the national pantheon”.
+But when they speak of royalty they say things like, “those great beings from the national pantheon”.

 The Thai king’s wealth is counted in tens of billions of dollars.
 Poor people know exactly what they have, down to the last cent, and they have to account for it all.
 When it comes to the rich, is it thirty billion?
 Or fifty billion?
 Or much, much more?
 Who can say?